Skip to main content

 Where can I get insurance?

-There may be other insurers which are able to provide some cover for people with some unspent criminal convictions.
+• There may be other insurers who are able to provide some cover for people with some unspent criminal convictions.
 Take extra care when seeking insurance from an insurer who does not ask questions about criminal convictions.
 Check any assumptions and terms/conditions of cover.

 The aim of this page is to set out what is meant by commercial insurance and what you may need to disclose about your criminal conviction when you are purchasing it.